 This is a small rectangular rag rug worked in easy double crochet with chain stitches.
 There is enough of a stitch pattern to keep the crocheting interesting, but it's an easy design overall.
 The rug is super colorful when made as designed with batik fabric, but you can use any color fabric you want to create a rug of your liking.

 03 of 08

-This free crochet pattern provides some additional instructions for making fabric strips and sewing them together to crochet into a rag rug.
+This pattern provides some additional instructions for making fabric strips and sewing them together.
 The pattern is for a single crochet rug worked in a rectangle that you can easily adapt to any size rug you want to make.
-The designer added an attractive fringe at the edges, which makes the rug a bit more eye-catching.
+There is an attractive fringe at the edges, which makes the rug a bit more eye-catching.

 05 of 08